jyates/jyates.github.com/_drafts/translating-sql-queries.md

 <img src="/images/posts/translating-sql-queries/generic-plan-remapping.png">

-We manage this with a series of rules and custom 'marker' relations that can only be handled by the Fineo rules to convert the plan in stages.
+We force the query optimization process into a set of stages with a set of custom 'marker' relations that can only be handled by the Fineo rules, helping ensure the process remains understandable.
 Each stage handles some aspect of the query generation, be it translating the user's schema into queries for underlying storage or finding the right storage components to support the specified time range.

 <img src="/images/posts/translating-sql-queries/stage-translation.png">